bye-shuvo/agrosync/README.md

 - Get instant answer of all the quiries with our chatbot
 - Get instant quantity of agricultural seed or plants per unit land
 - Personalized API for seed calculation
-- Google gemini API for image prediction of rice crop to prdict the diseases
+- Google gemini API for image prediction of rice crop to predict the diseases